 After the flowers fade, the stalks should be cut back to the ground.
 It is said that if you do that, you will get a second flush of flowers.
 Personally, this has never happened for me and I deadhead religiously.
 “Deadhead” means to remove dead or dying flowers, not just because they are ugly, but also to prevent them from forming seeds.
 Rose campion is a prolific self seeder.

 Some gardeners grow rose campion in the front of their gardens despite the height of the flower stalks.
-When the plants have finished blooming, they cut the stalks down to the ground, leaving the low-growing rosettes of leaves to act as a silvery ground cover.
+When the plants have finished blooming, they cut the stalks down to the ground, leaving the low-growing rosettes of leaves to act as a silvery border.

 How to Grow Rose Campion From Seed Outdoors